small-coding-dojo/smcd-lift-pass-pricing/README.md

 ./runLocalDatabase.sh
 ```

-If the sccript above does not initialize your database (e.g. if your're running it via Windows git bash), consider the following alternative:
+If the script above does not initialize your database (e.g. if you're running it via Windows WSL), consider the following alternative:

 ```shell
 # start the maria db container